Type of Stain:

 But don’t panic!
 You can clean almost any type of stain on a carpet.
 If you’d like, bookmark this website!
 Next time you have a stain and don’t know how to clean it, this guide will be extremely helpful to know how to get carpet stains out.
 It’s the best and most complete guide online on how to remove carpet stains!
 And if there’s a type of stain that we didn’t include, don’t hesitate to ask us a question at this section right here.
 One of our carpet experts will get back to you asap!

-Also, If you've tried cleaning your carpet and weren't successful, you can always call a professional.
+Also, If you’ve tried cleaning your carpet and weren’t successful, you can always call a professional.
 We have a section dedicated to analyzing and independently reviewing different carpert cleanings.
-In case you need to find a professional, click here to find the best professionals near you.

 We wanted to make this the best guide EVER to help everyone finally clean any stain on their carpets.
 After testing different stains with different methods, we found that every method works differently depending on the type of stain.
 Some methods are great for a certain type of stain, but don’t work for other stains.
 And the other way around with other methods and stains.